Contact Us for a Free Consultation (213) 542-0979

 How Pomona Court District Attorney's Office Handles Criminal Cases

-So the assistant head deputy is going to deal with cases as well.
-Will obviously deal with disciplining any of the prosecutors, but usually it's kind of more in touch out in the courts dealing with cases, the prosecutors, defense attorneys.
+The assistant head deputy will also deal with cases.
+It will obviously deal with disciplining any of the prosecutors, but usually, it's more in touch with the courts, dealing with cases, the prosecutors, and defense attorneys.

 Then moving down from there you have the prosecutors who staff the trial courts and then the prosecutors are kind of running around doing preliminary hearings.
 In Pomona, which is a special court, they've got a prosecutor who just sits in Dept. F and is usually responsible for resolving just general cases.

-So, that prosecutor actually has a lot of power because there are a lot of cases that go through Pomona's doors, so that prosecutor is going to touch most of them.
-Unless they're specially assigned to certain prosecutors, that prosecutor in Dept. F is going to be the one that is basically their calendar deputy that sits in there and makes all of the offers on the cases.
-So, that's usually who you're dealing with if you're a criminal defense attorney in trying to resolve your case.
+That prosecutor actually has a lot of power because many cases go through Pomona's doors, so that prosecutor is going to touch most of them.
+Unless they're specially assigned to certain prosecutors, that prosecutor in Department F will be their calendar deputy who sits in there and makes all of the case offers.
+So, that's usually who you're dealing with if you're a criminal defense attorney trying to resolve your case.

 Negotiation with Pomona Prosecutors